 If the east coast of the United States has claimed the Maryland blue crab, the west coast has the Dungeness: a leggy, heart-shaped crustacean with delicious meat.
 The Dungeness is so important to west coasters that gets its name from a Pacific coast town, Dungeness, Washington.
 This crab’s season starts in the late autumn, making the crustacean an excellent lean option for holiday meals, warm crab cakes, or for enjoying on its own.
-If you’re interested in purchasing Dungeness crab for your next special meal, the guide below explains all you need to know.
+If you’re interested in purchasing Dungeness crab for sale for your next special meal, the guide below explains all you need to know.

-Habitat, Sourcing, and Features
+Dungeness Habitat, Sourcing, and Features

 Dungeness crabs can live for more than ten years but often reach harvest size at around four years old.
 Adult crabs can reach a width of around ten inches, though 7 inches is more common for commercially available options.
 Most crab are caught in depths between 30 and 300 feet, making them a relatively easy catch for most experienced fishermen.
 Dungeness crabs are a winter seasonal catch, which means you should only be able to find fresh meat and crabs from December through March.